Golden Visa in Italy

 A lawyer can be a valuable asset in assisting you with the Golden Visa (Investor Visa) in Italy by:

-Assessing eligibility: A lawyer will review your investment plan, which can include options such as €250,000 in an Italian startup, €500,000 in an existing Italian company, €2 million in government bonds, or €1 million in philanthropic projects, ensuring it meets the visa’s requirements.
+Assessing eligibility: A lawyer will review your investment plan, which can include options such as €250,000 in an Italian innovative startup, €500,000 in either a private or listed existing Italian company, €2 million in government bonds, or €1 million in philanthropic projects, ensuring it meets the visa’s requirements.

-Application submission: A lawyer ensures that your Golden Visa application is accurately completed and submitted to the appropriate Italian authorities, minimizing errors and delays.
+Application submission: A lawyer ensures that your Golden Visa application is accurately completed and submitted to the appropriate Italian authorities, minimising errors and delays.

 Managing the investment process: Lawyers can guide you through the legal process of making your investment, ensuring compliance with Italian laws and regulations.